Kilonova24/Novafield/README.md

   <a href="https://loadorderlibrary.com/lists/novafield">Full Modlist</a> |
   <a href="https://discord.gg/KM2eMWr2Vc">Discord</a>

-# Preamble

-Novafield is an immersive roleplaying experience built around rbt/S1nderion's mod suite.
-Here is what you are getting when you download this list:
+🟠 NOVAFIELD
-* A year of curating (countless bug fixes, 50+ custom mods and patches made for this list, thoroughly tested ini settings)
+Novafield is the product of a year of curation: countless bug fixes, 50+ custom mods and patches built specifically for this list, and thoroughly tested INI settings.
+Every system is tuned to work with the others, so the result plays like one coherent game rather than a stack of mods.

+🟠 Combat
-* Complete Ship Combat Overhaul from ship speed to weapons (particle beams aren't the only useful weapons anymore)
+Complete ship combat overhaul covering everything from ship speed to weapon behavior.
-* A weapon overhaul that makes most weapons viable (particle beams aren't the only useful weapons anymore)
+Weapon overhaul that makes most weapons viable.
+Particle beams aren't the only useful weapons anymore.
-* A custom made Enemy and Player Health Overhaul to decrease bullet sponges
-* The rbt suite (gameplay centric mods like Spacefaring Economy, Real Fuel, etc.)
-* A main quest overhaul (no more temple grind)
+Custom enemy and player health overhaul built for this list to cut down on bullet sponges.
+Enemy AI overhaul for deadlier and more challenging combat.
+🟠 Progression and Systems
-* A custom made skill overhaul that brings QoL, bug fixes, and a Player Level Progression for ranking up skills instead of the tedious skill challenges
+Custom skill overhaul bringing QoL improvements, bug fixes, and Player Level Progression for ranking up skills instead of the tedious skill challenges.
-* A custom made weapon quality upgrade overhaul that focuses on immersive minerals and manufacturing components to upgrade gear instead of credits
+Custom weapon quality upgrade system driven by immersive minerals and manufacturing components instead of credits.
+Exploration now directly rewards your gear.
-* 19 mod added weapons (with balance patches)
+The full rbt suite, including gameplay centric mods like Spacefaring Economy, Real Fuel, and Real O2.
+Main quest overhaul.
+No more temple grind.
+🟠 World and Presentation
-* Hundreds of new immersive clothing items (NPCs wear them too)
+Hundreds of new immersive clothing items, worn by NPCs as well as the player.
-* Lore Friendly Ship Part Mods (Stroud Premium Edition, Varuun Technical Institute, Hopetech Ship Hab Expansion, and many more)
+Lore friendly ship part mods such as Stroud Premium Edition, Varuun Technical Institute, Hopetech Ship Hab Expansion, and many more.
-* Performance friendly visual overhaul (LUTs, lighting, ini settings)
+Performance friendly visual overhaul using LUTs, lighting mods, and tuned INI settings.
-* A modlist that tries to fully immerse you in the game.
+Every choice in this list serves one goal: keeping you fully immersed in the game.

 Below are the mods that form the foundation of the collection.